Chay Cooper: Career

-Cooper began playing for signed for Southend United at the age of 10.
+Cooper began playing for Southend United at the age of 10.
 Towards the end of the 2016–17 season, he joined Tottenham Hotspur from Southend as a scholar.
 He was loaned back to Southend to play in their Under-23 team to get some game time in October 2020.

 At the end of the 2020–21 season, Cooper was released by Tottenham.
 After featuring in a number of pre-season friendlies for Colchester United's Under-23 side, he signed a deal with the club on 3 September 2021.

 On 28 September 2021, Cooper made his first-team debut for Colchester, starting in their 1–0 EFL Trophy victory against West Ham United Under-21s.
-In Cooper's football league debut he came off the bench to score the second goal away at Hartlepool which Colchester won 2–0.
+In Cooper's football league debut he came off the bench to score the second goal away at Hartlepool United which Colchester won 2–0.
+On 2 February 2023, Cooper joined National League South club St Albans City on loan until the end of the season.
+His goal in a match against Harrogate Town was voted as Colchester's Goal of the Season for the 2023–24 season.

+On 16 February 2024, Cooper signed for National League club Hartlepool United on loan.

+In June 2024, Cooper turned down a new contract at Colchester and opted to sign for newly promoted National League side Braintree Town instead.